janislley/LSVerifier_Benchmarks/README.md

 # LSVerifier Benchmarks

 This is the most recent repository containing the vulnerabilities analysis results performed in some C open-source software projects.
+All open-source software codes are distributed under the Open-source license (GNU GPL, Apache, and MIT).
+These programs have been selected due to their high importance in the open-source community and the large size with a significant open-source third-party library used.

 | Software      | Version   |
 | :------------ |:---------:|